JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 this notion of hers to any other person, Penelope answered, “I have not mentioned it, for Rosanna’s sake.”
 I felt it necessary to add a word to this.
 I said, “And for Mr. Franklin’s sake, my dear, as well.
-If Rosanna HAS died for love of him, it is not with his knowledge or by his fault.
+If Rosanna _Has_ died for love of him, it is not with his knowledge or by his fault.
 Let him leave the house to-day, if he does leave it, without the useless pain of knowing the truth.”
 Sergeant Cuff said, “Quite right,” and fell silent again; comparing Penelope’s notion (as it seemed to me) with some